-Zangba Thomson is an award-winning author outta Queens, New York.
-Not too long ago, he released “Three Black Boys“, an urban street fiction novel about three teenagers that spring into dangerous action to obtain financial aid for an uninsured immigrant plagued with the deadly black fever disease.
+Zangba Thomson is an award-winning author from Bong Mines, Liberia.
+Not too long ago, he released “Three Black Boys“, an urban fiction novel about three teenagers who spring into dangerous action to obtain financial aid for an uninsured immigrant plagued with the deadly black fever disease.

 Zangba Thomson – “Three Black Boyz” music video

 “The boys go on a dangerous mission to obtain the quarter of a million dollars needed for the woman’s surgery.
 But subsequently, little do they know that they will encounter huge obstacles, and experience more than they have ever experienced before.”